 The State of Michigan already prevents people convicted of felonies from possessing firearms.
 An updated statute went into effect prohibiting certain individuals convicted of felonies from possessing, using, transporting, selling, carrying, shipping or distributing ammunition in addition to firearms in the State of Michigan until certain conditions are met.
 The charge is referred to as Felon in Possession of Ammunition, and the felony offense is punishable by up to 5 years in prison.

-Under this statute, ammunition is defined as any projectile that in its current state may be expelled from a firearm by an explosive.
-A firearm is defined as a weapon from which a dangerous projectile may be propelled by an explosive or by gas or air.
-This includes currently inoperable firearms, but does not include a smooth bore rifle or handgun designed to propel BB’s not exceeding .177 caliber by spring, gas or air.
+Under this statute, ammunition is defined as any projectile that, in its current state, might be expelled from a firearm by an explosive.
+A firearm is a weapon from which a dangerous projectile may be propelled by an explosive, by gas, or by air.
+The definition of “firearm” includes currently inoperable firearms but does not include a smooth bore rifle or handgun designed to propel BB’s not exceeding .177 caliber by spring, gas, or air.

 This amendment applies differently to people convicted of different types of felonies.
 The length of time a person is prohibited is based on the type of felony conviction, either specified or unspecified.

 A “specified felony” includes, but is not limited to: